bibhas2/AndroidNavigation/README.md

 ## What is this?

-This is a library that brings the ViewController API from iOS to Android.
+This is a library that brings the UIViewController API from iOS to Android.
 A view controller is a direct replacement for an Android Fragment.

 ## Using this library